Genshin Impact

-Genshin Impact (/ˈɡɛn.ʃɪnˈɪm.pækt/, 原神 (Yuán shén, Original God)) is a 2020 action role-playing game produced by miHoYo (HoYoverse).
-(Note: Developed and published by miHoYo, with publishing outside mainland China under Cognosphere, d/b/a HoYoverse.)
-The game features an anime-style open world environment and an action-based battle system using elemental magic and character-switching.
-A free-to-play game monetized through gacha game mechanics, Genshin Impact is updated regularly using the games as a service model; it was originally released for Android, iOS, PlayStation 4 and Windows, followed by the PlayStation 5 in 2021, with an Xbox Series X/S version in November 2024.
-In China, a native port for HarmonyOS NEXT was released in September 2025.
+Genshin Impact (/ˈɡɛn.ʃɪn/, GHEN-shin, 原神 (Yuánshén, Primordial God)) is a 2020 action role-playing video game developed and published by miHoYo.
+It is distributed outside China by miHoYo's international subsidiary Cognosphere, also known as HoYoverse.
+At its core, the game features an anime-style open-world environment, an action-focused battle system consisting of elemental magic with character-switching, and a mythical main story.
+Genshin Impact is a free-to-play game monetized through gacha mechanics, which is updated regularly using the games as a service model.
+It was originally released for Android, iOS, PlayStation 4, and Windows, followed by the PlayStation 5 in 2021, and Xbox Series X/S in 2024.
+In China, a native port for HarmonyOS NEXT was released on September 2025.
+Support from PlayStation 4 was removed on April 2026.

-Genshin Impact takes place in the fantasy world of Teyvat, home to seven nations, each of which is tied to a different element and ruled by a different god called an "Archon".
-The story follows the Traveler, an interstellar adventurer who, at the start of the game, is separated from their twin sibling after the two land in Teyvat.
-Thereafter, the Traveler journeys across the nations of Teyvat in search of the lost sibling, accompanied by their guide, Paimon.
-Along the way, the two befriend myriad individuals, become involved in the affairs of its nations, and begin to unravel the mysteries of the land.
+Genshin Impact takes inspiration from a variety of sources, including the game The Legend of Zelda: Breath of the Wild, anime, Gnosticism, and an array of real-world cultures and mythologies.
+The game takes place in the fantasy world of Teyvat, home to seven nations each tied to a different element and ruled by individual gods called "Archons".
+The story follows the Traveler, an interstellar adventurer left separated from their twin sibling after the two land in Teyvat.
+Together with their guide Paimon, the Traveler journeys across the nations of Teyvat in search of their lost sibling.
+Along the way, the two make friends with Teyvat's people, become involved in the affairs of its nations, and unravel the mysteries of the land.

-Development began in 2017 and takes inspiration from a variety of sources, including The Legend of Zelda: Breath of the Wild, anime, Gnosticism, and an array of cultures and world mythologies.
-Genshin Impact has received generally positive reviews, with critics writing approving of its combat mechanics and its immersive open world.
-Conversely, some criticism has been directed at its simplistic endgame and its gacha-based monetization model.
-The game has also been subjected to controversy over censorship of content related to Chinese politics, allegations of colorism in character design, and privacy and security concerns.
-Across all platforms, the game is estimated to have grossed nearly by the end of 2022, representing the highest ever first-year launch revenue for any video game.
+Genshin Impact has received generally positive reviews, with critics praising its combat mechanics and open-world system, but some criticism has been directed at its endgame and its monetization model.
+The game has also been involved in controversies over censorship of content related to Chinese politics, as well as privacy and security concerns.
+The game performed very well commercially; by its fourth anniversary in 2024, the game had reached in total revenue.
+It has received several awards, including Best Mobile Game at the Game Awards 2021 and Still Playing Award at the 2023 Golden Joystick Awards.